Oitomi teapots and kettles (history, manufacture, use and care).

 If the teapot has an enamel lining on the interior, you cannot boil water in it.

-While the water is boiling, warm up the teapot by pouring hot water into it a few times.
+While the water is boiling, warm the teapot by pouring hot water a few times.

 Let the water sit for a minute, and then pour it out.